0xMrNobody/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 ### Multi-Factor Authentication

 All online accounts, where possible, should be secured using some kind of multi-factor authentication.
 This means something in addition to a username and password.
-Not all multi-factor is equal though, so the method used should be chosen in this order:
+Not all multi-factor is equal though, so the method used should be prioritized in this order:

 1. Hardware key device like an RSA fob or Yubikey
 2. A One-Time-Passcode (OTP) generated using a 2FA app
 3. A OTP generated and sent via email
 4. Security questions (dont use your dogs name for obvious reasons)
-5. A OTP generated and sent via SMS (avoid this at all costs, but it's better than nothing)
+5. A OTP generated and sent via SMS (not very secure, but it's better than nothing)

 ### Communications